aaccurso/aaccurso.github.io/_posts/2017-07-01-my-react-app.md

 For instance, my custom `aaccurso-react-scripts` package can be found [here](https://www.npmjs.com/package/aaccurso-react-scripts).

-> The scope of this post doesn't include topics such as _release management_ or maintaing a fork of another project.
+> The scope of this post doesn't include topics such as release management of `npm` packages.
 However, you can find more information about this in the [npm docs](https://docs.npmjs.com/getting-started/publishing-npm-packages).

 ### Upgrade react-scripts